moosepod/moosezmachine/README.md

 moosezmachine needs at least Python 3.4 to work.

-This project is a reference implementation -- no effort has been put into optimizations.
+This project is a reference implementation/experimentation -- no effort has been put into optimizations.

 Currently it only handles zcode versions 1 through 3.

 For simplicity, the unicode mappings map to textual equivalents (per 3.8.5.4.1)

-## Usage

-Moosezmachine provides two methods of playing a story file.

-- The slack client, in slack_terp
-- terp.py, a curses-based interpreter
+It is primarily designed to be used as a library for other projects (see mooseterp).
+You can play games using terp.py, though.

 ### Terp.py